General TSP Rules and Procedures

 Investments in a TSP account generally can come only from payroll deductions; therefore, money in an IRA generally cannot be rolled over to a TSP account.
 The exception is that transfers are allowed into the TSP from 401(k) and similar plans of prior employers, and from conduit IRAs holding proceeds of such plans (including either traditional or Roth balances), as described below in Transfers into the TSP.
 Such transfers do not count against the annual investment limits.

-For employees on leave without pay during a pay period (including those furloughed due to lack of available agency funding), biweekly withholdings will remain the same if they are investing on a dollar amount basis, assuming their pay for that pay period is sufficient to make that investment.
+For employees on leave without pay during a pay period (including those furloughed due to lack of available agency funding), biweekly withholdings will remain the same if they are investing on a dollar amount basis, assuming their pay for that pay period is sufficient to make that investment after certain other mandatory deductions are taken out.
 For FERS employees, agency matching contributions also will remain the same but the automatic 1 percent of salary contribution will be based on the reduced salary for that pay period.
 For those investing on a percentage of salary basis, the investment will be based on the applicable percentage of the reduced salary, and agency automatic and matching contributions for FERS employees also will be reduced accordingly.
 Employees can change the form of their investing at any time.
 See Section 3 of this chapter for policies on loans and in-service withdrawals.

 Lump-sum investments—other than transfers and rollovers—are not permitted.
 That means that TSP investments cannot be deducted from payments that are not considered part of basic pay, such as voluntary separation incentive payments (buyouts), other incentive payments, bonuses, or payments for the value of unused annual leave at separation for retirement or other reasons.